adambraimbridge/next-myft-client/README.md

 }
 ```

-For notifications event.detail is an object with 2 properties `all` and `unseen`, both of which have the above structure
+For `articleFromFollow` notifications event.detail is an object with 3 properties `all`, `unseen` and `new`, all of which have the above structure

-add
+### add

+Fired when a successful response is received from the server for addition/editing of a record. `event.detail` varies depending on the type of verb, but will always contain a property `subject`, which contains the subject's id.

-remove
+### remove

-new
+Fired when a successful response is received from the server for deletion of a record. `event.detail` varies depending on the type of verb, but will always contain a property `subject`, which contains the subject's id.

 ### Testing